 Have you been looking for ways how to measure wrist size for Apple Watch bands – solo loop bands?
 We got you covered.
-We will show you an accurate method which is very different from the traditional old-school measuring style – using a a ruler or flexible tape measure.
+We will show you an accurate method which is very different from the traditional old-school measuring style – using a ruler or flexible tape measure.

 While Apple introduced the Apple watch series 6 and Apple Watch SE, a new style of apple watch bands emerged.
 These bands – called Solo loop bands and the Braided Solo loop bands are all very compatible with Later models of Apple Smartwatches.